-The 7th Guest is an adventure game developed by Trilobyte and originally released in 1993 for the PC.
+The 7th Guest is an adventure game developed by Trilobyte and originally released in April 1993 for PCs running DOS.
 As an early game designed specifically for the fledgling CD-ROM format, it demonstrated the advancements that CD media had over previous formats with elements such as full-motion video as a major element of its presentation.
 Alongside the original Myst it was considered one of the first killer apps for the then new CD-Rom technology.

 Ports of the game to Windows and Philips CD-i were later released, each with minor changes from the original.
 Both featured reduced difficulty, and the CD-i version omitted one of the word puzzles.
 Another port, this time for the iPhone and iPad, was released on December 15th, 2010.
 This version has three of the original twenty-two puzzles cut, due to various technical issues.
 In 2012, a ScummVM-based port became available on GOG, and was added to Steam through its Greenlight program in 2013.

 The game was followed by a sequel in 1995, titled The 11th Hour.